-Melissa Padham-Maass (Artistic Director, Ballet, Pointe, Contemporary and Jazz) received her early dance training at the Dancer’s Studio in Warwick, NY under the direction of Lucinda Henry.
+Melissa Padham-Maass (Artistic Director, Ballet, Creative Movement, Contemporary) received her early dance training at the Dancer’s Studio in Warwick, NY under the direction of Lucinda Henry.
 Melissa holds a BFA with honors from the Conservatory of Dance at Purchase College (SUNY) and an MSc in Dance Science from Trinity Laban Conservatoire of Music and Dance in London.
 Her research from Laban was presented at the IADMS conference in Seattle Washington in October 2013 and published in the Journal of Dance Medicine and Science.
 Melissa graduated from NYU’s Tisch School of the Arts with an MFA in Dance in May 2014.

 Ms. Padham-Maass is the current Artistic Director of the Warwick Summer Arts Festival and has co-directed Eros Movement Company, Brooklyn Contemporary Ballet Collective, Artisan Dance Company of Sugar Loaf, NY, and the Identically Different Dance Festival.
 She has presented work at various venues including Dixon Place, Center for Performance Research, Triskelion Arts, Tisch School of the Arts, WAX works, Built on Stilts Festival in Martha's Vineyard, Brooklyn Arts Exchange, Brooklyn Actors Fund and 60x60 Dance at the Winter Garden Theater.